BEST FISHING TACKLE FOR SURF FISHING

 BEST PLACES FOR SALTWATER SURF FISHING

 Once you have your tackle, it’s time to work on learning some surf fishing basics.
 Head to the beach and look for the below areas.
 If you are not able to locate them visually, consider looking over a topical map, asking a fellow angler or checking the local fishing reports.
+Here are some surf fishing tips.

 Pay attention to where the waves break off the shore or beach.
 The area where the waves break is generally where you will find a trough that runs parallel to the beach.
 It's near these troughs that you will find areas of fast-moving current where the baitfish and crustaceans will most often be found.
 You can often spot large schools of baitfish near the surface in these areas or see birds several birds flying overhead.
 Try using a fish finder rig in these areas for species such as flounder, sea trout, bluefish and pompano.